 Speaking of which, many who are uncomfortable with the idea of predestination like to say things along the lines of, “God doesn’t want robots,” and teach that God gave us something called “free will” so we could decide to choose Him for ourselves.
 These people don’t understand that, aside from being unscriptural, “free will” is also a complete impossibility from a purely logical and scientific perspective and can’t actually exist in reality.
 That said, I don’t think most people know what the term “free will” even means.
 What it doesn’t mean is the ability to choose.
 We can definitely choose things; it’s just that those choices are all predetermined (we all have a will, it’s just not free), either by our nurture and nature (meaning life experiences and genetics), or by influences outside the sphere of the physical universe (such as by God).
 Remember, events always either have a cause or they don’t; there’s no way for an event (even an event such as a decision or choice) to be anything other than caused or uncaused.
 If it’s caused, it’s predetermined; if it’s uncaused, it’s random (which I doubt any religious Christian would think is better than being predetermined).
 Nobody has ever been able to give a third option that works within the limits of reality, which means it’s time to throw the idea of free will away and accept that God is fully in control, even when it comes to salvation and judgement.
 And don’t worry, this doctrine doesn’t mean you’re a robot.
 Because, honestly, that would actually give you too much credit.

 Just as in Adam all die, so also in Christ shall all be made alive, but each in their own order.
 It’s important to note that this passage doesn’t say, “so also shall all in Christ be made alive.”
 Rather, it’s a parallelism (everyone affected by the action of first Adam is also affected by the action of the last Adam, and completely outside of their own desire or will; just as nobody had any say in joining in the first Adam, they also have no say in joining the last Adam) that also tells us there’s an order to when all shall be made alive.
-Paul is taking about three different orders or groups of humans to be made alive, and these three orders combined consist of all humanity.
+Paul is talking about three different orders or groups of humans to be made alive, and these three orders combined consist of all humanity.
 The first order mentioned is “Christ the firstfruits,” which refers to the body of Christ vivified (brought beyond the reach of death) at the “snatching away” (who then go on to fulfill their purpose in Christ among the celestials).
 The second is “they that are Christ’s at his coming,” referring to those made fully alive at the beginning of the Millennial Kingdom after the Tribulation period (people such as “Old Testament” saints and those saved under the Gospel of the Circumcision, for example).
 And finally, “then cometh the end” (eîta tò télos [εἶτα τὸ τέλος] in Greek), referring to the “telos” of humanity (since he’s still speaking of this order of resurrection here), meaning the end or the rest of humanity, fully vivified either during the final age (known as the eon of the eons) or, more likely, at the consummation of the ages (after the final age is completed).
 So, while every human who is affected by the curse will also be equally (if not more so) affected by the cross, it doesn’t happen to everyone at the same time.
 Only those predestined for eonian life will live through the eons or ages to come and experience salvation during those ages; everyone else will go through eonian death first.

 What this judgement actually is, however, is a point that few people today ever come to understand.
 Most think it refers to “everlasting punishment” in a fiery place called hell, but this is a doctrine that didn’t exist among the first believers in Christ (and you won’t find it in the Scriptures Israel accepted – which Christians normally call the Old Testament – either, which is strange since you’d think God’s chosen people would have been warned about something so terrible).
 This is another great example of one of those pre-existing beliefs that caused many translators to mistranslate Scripture from its original languages, in this case causing them to translate Greek words like aiónios (αἰώνιος), which generally refers to a set period of time with a definite end, even if that end date is unknown (literally, “pertaining to an eon/age”), into words that mean “never ending.”
 Even if we were to translate it as “everlasting” or “forever” in some places (which I contend is a bad idea), we’d still have to interpret the word based on the context of the rest of Scripture, and aside from the fact that Scripture tells us everyone eventually will be saved, there are also plenty of things in the Bible that seem to be said to be everlasting (if one translates it that way) that it also says will eventually end, and Scripture even talks about a fire that will never be quenched or go out but that is not burning today, so good exegesis is imperative here if you’re going to translate it that way for some reason.
 In addition, while I don’t agree with all of his theology, the nineteenth century theologian J. W. Hanson also did a good job of demonstrating from extra-biblical writings that these words didn’t mean “everlasting” outside of Scripture back then, so there’s no reason to believe they do in Scripture either (outside of preconceived doctrinal bias, of course).